O1amide-F/COS333-TigerArt/README.md

   - Note the client secret.

 - Define the environment variables used by the backend.
 A `.env` file in `backend/` is the easiest way to do this.
-  - these will be provided seperately
+  - The .env file will be provided to you if you have the correct authority

 - Install the JavaScript modules.
   - `cd frontend`